rsadsb/adsb_deku/README.md

 ./cargo r --release
 ```

-## (Client Application) dump1090-fa
+## (Client Application) dump1090

 Dump protocol bytes using this library in the same fashion as `dump1090-fa`.
-This is mostly used to bugs with my implementation compared to other parsers, as it will panic on
+This is mostly used to find bugs with my implementation compared to other parsers, as it will panic on
 unimplemented parsing.

 ```text